Ellora12/Sifat.github.io/README.md

-# Ellora is the best
+# Ellora is the best she can do anything

 #### Technical Skills: Python, SQL, AWS, Snowflake, MATLAB